 Lighthouses dot the headlands of Maine's Mid-Coast region, where thousands of miles of coastline wait to be explored.
 Defined by chiseled peninsulas stretching south from U.S. 1, this area has everything from the sandy beaches and sandbars of Popham Beach to the jutting cliffs of Monhegan Island.
-If you are intent on hooking a trophy-size fish or catching a glimpse of a whale, there are plenty of cruises available.
-If you want to explore deserted beaches and secluded coves, kayaks are your best bet.
-Put in at the Harpswells, or on the Cushing and Saint George peninsulas, or simply paddle among the lobster boats and other vessels that ply the waters here.Tall ships often visit Maine, sometimes sailing up the Kennebec River for a stopover at Bath's Maine Maritime Museum, on the site of… Read More
+If you are intent on hooking a trophy-size fish or catching a glimpse of a whale, there are plenty of opportunities.
+If you want to explore deserted beaches and secluded coves, kayaks are your best bet; put in at the Harpswells, or on the Cushing and Saint George peninsulas, or simply paddle among the lobster boats and other vessels that ply the waters here.Tall ships often visit Maine, sometimes sailing up the Kennebec River for a stopover at Bath's Maine Maritime Museum, on the site of… Read More

 Along U.S. 1, charming towns, each unique, have an array of attractions.
 Brunswick, while a bigger, more commercial city, has rows of historic brick and clapboard homes and is home to Bowdoin College.
 Bath is known for its maritime heritage.
 Wiscasset has arguably the best antiques shopping in the state.
 On its waterfront you can choose from a variety of seafood shacks competing for the best lobster rolls.
 Damariscotta, too, is worth a stop for its good seafood restaurants, and you'd be hard-pressed to find better-tasting oysters than those from the Damariscotta River.